alexblanche/raytracer_project/User-guide.md

 load_texture wood wood_texture.bmp
 load_obj wooden_table.obj (texture:wood shift:(1,0,0) scale:2)
 ``````

+Polygon meshes do not support normal mapping yet.

 ### Comments
 A line can be commented by adding a ``#`` and a space at the beginning of the line: